Samin100/spacenet2_to_pascal_voc_sbd/README.md

-This is a GitHub repository containing python scripts to convert Pascal VOC SBD labels to geoJson Labels for the SpaceNet competition.
-Note that this code works for the second SpaceNet competition.
+This is a GitHub repository containing python scripts to convert labels for the 2nd SpaceNet competition to labels for the Pascal VOC competition.

 Run the command:

-python pascal_to_spacenet.py jpg_dir tif_dir geojson_dir updated_geojson_dir
+python spacenet_labels_dir_to_voc_labels_dir.py raster_dir vector_dir cls_dir inst_dir

-in a directory containing a subdirectory of raster tif files, a subdirectory of raster jpg files, an empty subdirectory for geojson file outputs, and another empty subdirectory for further processed geojson file outputs
+in a directory containing a subdirectory of raster tif files, a subdirectory of vector geojson files, an empty class labels subdirectory, and another empty instance labels subdirectory.

-The resulting geojson output labels will be in updated_geojson_dir.
+The corresponding Pascal VOC labels will be processed and placed in the two empty class and instance directories.
+This allows for segmentation algorithms developed for the Pascal VOC competition to be applied to the SpaceNet data.